Kurounin/PaginationReactExample/README.md

 # PaginationReactExample
 Example of using meteor pagination package https://github.com/Kurounin/Pagination with React.

-To run it, download and run `meteor` in the project folder.
+To run it, download, run first `meteor npm install` in the project folder and after run `meteor`.